minima-global/minidocs/docs/userguides/usingyournode/terminal_commands.md

 <details>
 <summary><strong>createfrom</strong><br></br> Create and export an unsigned txn from a certain address.</summary>

+Must be run from a node using the `-megammr` start up parameter.
 Can be used from an ONLINE or OFFLINE node.

 **fromaddress:** <br></br>
 Wallet address to send from.